TechxArtisanStudio/Openterface/docs/product/kvm-go/notes/review-guide.md

 - **WCH CH32V208** — USB keyboard & mouse emulation MCU
 - **Standard silicone thermal paste** — used on your prototype

-We are currently testing an upgrade to **aluminum thermal components** with **higher-performance thermal grease (导热硅脂)**.
+We are currently testing an upgrade to **aluminum thermal components** with **higher-performance thermal grease**.
 These improved materials have passed internal testing, but because of limited prototype quantity, they are **not included** in the review units yet.

 Your version still uses **silicone paste**, but thermal performance remains within safe limits.